RookDrekari/EnkonDelta/reports/report_athretvari.md

-# NationStates Report for athretvari
+# NationStates Report for Athretvari

 ## Region
 **New Coalition of Nations**